Last Updated: April 2026 — Lab tested on pfSense 2.7.2, Proxmox 8.1, Home Assistant 2024.4

 NOLAN’S NOTE:

 Always verify the kill switch with Wireshark — not a DNS leak website.
 Websites can only test what they can see from the outside.
 Wireshark on your analysis VM shows you exactly what packets are leaving the host during a failover event.
 I have caught two VPNs whose kill switches passed website tests but failed the physical unplug test.
+For maximum privacy without affiliate tracking, Mullvad is also an excellent choice — they accept cash payment and run RAM-only servers.
+We do not earn a commission from Mullvad recommendations.

 LAYER 05